Skip to main content

 The Lottery Minister’s Discretionary Fund is unlikely to fund:

-• overseas training courses, learning and development projects or cultural exchanges, where there is limited benefit for the New Zealand community or a significant sector of the community
+• where there is limited benefit for the New Zealand community or a significant sector of the community

 • sporting projects